 Get the Right RV

 If you don’t own an RV, be sure to rent one that is the right size and amenities.
-The advantage of peer-to-peers like Mighway is you can see pictures of what you’re getting, see the full amenities and ask questions.
+The advantage of peer-to-peers like RVshare, Mighway, and Outdoorsy is that you can see pictures of what you’re getting, see the full amenities, and ask questions.
 Some owners will allow Fido to go too.
 An RV that sleeps eight generally means four adults and four kids, or six adults.
-The dinette and sofa turn into a bed but those are usually too short/narrow to sleep two adults.
+The dinette and sofa turn into a bed but those are usually too short/narrow to sleep, two adults.
 Make sure to pick an RV size that is not too long for the roads you want to use (some parks/roads have length limits).